 Gay rights in Israel are the most developed in the Middle East.
 The country originally inherited British legislation criminalising gay sex but the law was never enforced.
 The ban was repealed by the Knesset national assembly in 1988.
 The age of consent is the same for everyone at 16 years of age.

 Same-sex partners can form a type of common law marriage that provides legal recognition in respect of many financial and taxation matters.
 Marriages and civil partnerships formed abroad are fully recognised.
 The LGBT community is protected by anti-discrimination laws.
 Israel remains the only country in the Middle East to provide this legal protection.

 Today, Tel Aviv is recognised as one of the most gay-friendly cities in the world and the gay capital of the Middle East.
 It is renowned for its annual Pride parade, lively scene and fabulous gay beach.

 Tel Aviv Gay Pride

 There is no ‘gay village’ in Tel Aviv.
 The scene is embedded into the city’s culture with gay venues scattered all over town.
 There is something for everyone when it comes to partying.

 Tel Aviv is a relatively small city with interesting neighborhoods that each have their own distinct identity.
 The city has a vibrant nightlife.
-Check out Travel of Adam’s Tel Aviv guide for excellent cafes, restaurants and bars recommendations.

 The Ben Gurion International Airport (TLV) is a world-class airport and has one of the world’s largest duty-free shopping malls.
 It is generally recognised as one of the most secure in the world.
 Most European, Middle Eastern and many Asian airlines offer direct flights.